Lifted Model Checking for Relational MDPs: Relational Model Checking for Infinite MDPs

 \end{proposition}

-Propositions \ref{prop1} and \ref{prop2} have shown that the indistinguishable relation $\sim_{C}$ between an ARMDP and its underlying state-bounded MDP is a probabilistic bisimulation. $\sim_{C}$ is an equivalence relation that two probabilistic bisimilar states exhibit identical behavior.
+Propositions~\ref{prop1} and \ref{prop2} have shown that the indistinguishable relation $\sim_{C}$ between an ARMDP and its underlying state-bounded MDP is a probabilistic bisimulation. $\sim_{C}$ is an equivalence relation such that two probabilistic bisimilar states exhibit identical behavior.
 In other words, the ARMDP and the underlying MDP denote a mutual, step-wise simulation of indistinguishable states.
-With a similar reasoning in \citep{Belardinelli2011}, we conclude that the model checking problem for infinite, state-bounded MDPs is decidable as it can be done on its corresponding finite ARMDP.
+With a similar reasoning as in~\citep{Belardinelli2011}, we conclude that the model checking problem for infinite, state-bounded MDPs is decidable as it can be done on its corresponding finite ARMDP.

-\subsection{pCTL-REBEL for Infinite MDPs}
+\subsection{PCTL-REBEL for Infinite MDPs}

 PCTL-REBEL can handle an infinite, state-bounded RMDP by reasoning about its finite abstraction.
-Specifically, given an infinite, state-bounded MDP $M$ and a pCTL formula $\phi$, a finite ARMDP $M_\phi$ can be constructed and naturally checked by pCTL-REBEL.

-Since an ARMDP is just like a RMDP but concerns at most $b$ objects in a state (Section \ref{sec: abstract MDPs}), pCTL-REBEL requires only one adaption that restricts the state size.
+More formally, given an infinite RMDP with a step bound and a pCTL formula, a finite ARMDP can be constructed and naturally checked by pCTL-REBEL.
+In fact, as an ARMDP is just like an RMDP that concerns at most $b$ objects in a state (see Section~\ref{sec: abstract MDPs}), pCTL-REBEL requires only one adaption to restrict the state size.
 That is, all states that have more than $b$ objects must be eliminated.
-The number of objects in a state bound is simply obtained by counting all variables and constants as OI assumption is imposed.
-The adaption of maintaining the state bound is implemented in \texttt{Regression} (Algorithm \ref{algo:Regression}) in pCTL-REBEL.
-As pCTL-REBEL for an ARMDP is almost equivalent to pCTL-REBEL for a RMDP, the only extra parameter required for an ARMDP is the state bound.
+The number of objects in a state bound is simply obtained by counting all variables and constants as OI-subsumption is imposed.
+The adaption of maintaining the state bound is implemented in \texttt{Regression} (Algorithm~\ref{algo:Regression}).

-PCTL-REBEL for an infinite, state-bounded MDP is lifted and complete, just as like pCTL-REBEL for a finite RMDP (Section \ref{sec: properties of pCTL-REBEL}).
-We discuss properties of pCTL-REBEL for state-bounded MDPs in detail. \begin{description} \item[\textbf{Lifted}] PCTL-REBEL checks a state-bounded, infinite RMDP that has a finite abstraction (namely, an ARMDP) at the lifted level.
+PCTL-REBEL for an infinite, state-bounded MDP is lifted and complete, just as like pCTL-REBEL for a finite RMDP (see Section~\ref{sec: properties of pCTL-REBEL}).
+We discuss properties of pCTL-REBEL for state-bounded MDPs in detail. \begin{description} \item[\textbf{Lifted}] PCTL-REBEL checks a state-bounded, infinite RMDP that has a finite abstraction (namely, an ARMDP) at a lifted level.
 Specifically, pCTL-REBEL operates on the ARMDP that is bisimilar to the underlying ground MDP.
-The lifted inference for an ARMDP is just like for a finite RMDP with a state bound constraint.
+Checking an ARMDP is the same as checking an RMDP, except that the state bound must be maintained.